drendog/Logic-Circuit-Simulator/README.md

 A logic circuit simulator made with [p5.js library](https://github.com/processing/p5.js), useful for educational use.
 It can be used to simulate combinational and sequential circuits.

+## 🍴 A very nice forked repository

+A fork of this project with additional features and improvements can be found [here](https://github.com/jppellet/Logic-Circuit-Simulator).
+I would like to thank the developer of the fork, [jppellet](https://github.com/jppellet), for his contributions.

 ## Demo live

 A live version is available [here](https://drendog.github.io/Logic-Circuit-Simulator/).